Teng-Jui Lin

 Chan Zuckerberg Biohub Physics in Life Symposium, San Francisco, CA, USA.
 2024/09/25. - T.-J. Lin^, M. Landry.
 Quantifying Data Distortion in Bar Graphs in Biological Research.

-Material Science and Engineering & Chemical Engineering Capstone Symposium, University of Washington, Seattle, WA, USA.
+Material Science and Engineering & Chemical Engineering Capstone Symposium, UW, Seattle, WA, USA.
 2023/06/02.Highlighted by UW ChemE News. - T.-J. Lin^, H. Helmbrecht, R. Jin, T. Wood, E. Nance.
 Assessing separate and combinatorial treatments in neuroinflammatory preterm ferret model by quantifying microglia and oligodendrocyte morphology.

-Undergraduate Research Symposium, University of Washington, Seattle, WA, USA.
+Undergraduate Research Symposium, UW, Seattle, WA, USA.
 2023/05/19.
 Link. - T.-J. Lin^, H. Helmbrecht, R. Jin, T. Wood, E. Nance.
 Assessing separate and combinatorial treatments in neuroinflammatory preterm ferret model by quantifying microglia and oligodendrocyte morphology.

 AIChE Pacific Northwest Student Regional Conference, Corvallis, OR, USA.
 2023/04/15. - T.-J. Lin^, H. Helmbrecht, E. Nance.
 Quantifying microglia morphology across neuroinflammatory rat models with unsupervised machine learning.